 They know the experience will adapt to their pace.

-Standard Hospitality: Functional and Limited
+Standard Hospitality: Functional and Time-Limited

-- A limited service period
+- A scheduled service period

 - Basic food and beverage offerings